CloudI/website/HTML_Integration.rst

   -define(DEFAULT_USE_WEBSOCKETS,                   true).

-4. Remove the Cowboy runtime library so that it will get rebuilt.
+4. Remove the Cowboy runtime library so that it will get rebuilt by the installation process.

 ::